labgm/TextMiningAMR/README.md

 [Document Embedding 4_part4](https://github.com/kellecosta/model_amr/blob/main/4_document_embedding.part4.rar)

-* IMPORTANTE:
+* ATTENTION:

- *1. Baixe os arquivos do modelo (Document Embedding) no diretório "results".
+ *1. Download the template files (Document Embedding) in the "results" directory

- *2. Selecione todos os arquivos compactados e utilize a opção descompactar aqui, isso fará a junção dos arquivos que precisaram ser divididos em arquivos de até 1 GB para serem enviados ao GITHUB.
+ *2. Select all zipped files and use the unzip option here, this will merge the files that needed to be split into files of up to 1 GB to be uploaded to github.

 # Figures and Tables